-Exercise is good for everyone, but it also has important benefits for people with epilepsy.
+Exercise is good for everyone and leads to improved physical and psychological health outcomes, which also benefits people with epilepsy.

-Seizures during sports activity are rare, and exercise may benefit those with epilepsy, but physicians, coaches, and parents should know what to do if a seizure occurs.
-Most sports activities are acceptable as long as people avoid overexertion, dehydration, and hypoglycemia (low blood sugar).
+Seizures during sports activity are rare, but coaches, parents and possibly team mates should know what to do if a seizure occurs.
+Most sports activities are acceptable as long as the person with epilepsy avoids overexertion, dehydration, and low blood sugar (hypoglycemia).

-Striking a safe balance between the epilepsy, its treatment, and appropriate physical activity recommendations can bring people important health benefits.
+Striking a safe balance between the epilepsy, its treatment, and appropriate exercise recommendations can bring people important health benefits.

 Exercise and epilepsy

-People with epilepsy and their families are commonly concerned about seizures during exercise.
-Fear often results in overprotection, feelings of isolation, and needless activity restrictions.
+People with epilepsy and their families are often concerned about seizures during exercise which often results in overprotection and needless activity restrictions.
 So an understanding of how exercise affects both epilepsy and seizures is important.

 Medications and exercise

-Antiepileptic drugs (AEDs) are the most common treatment for epilepsy and seizures, but most have side effects that cause fatigue and tiredness, which is a problem for active people.
-Other side effects--blurred or double vision, concentration difficulty, and impaired coordination--can also influence sports performance.
+Antiepileptic medications are the most common treatment for epilepsy and seizures, but most have side effects that cause fatigue and tiredness, which is a problem for active people, and most likely contributes to low motivation to exercise.
+Other side effects–blurred or double vision, concentration difficulty, and impaired coordination–can also influence sports performance.

 Some medications can contribute to poor physical fitness.
-Valproic acid and lamotrigine may cause weight gain, but a regular exercise program may cancel this effect.
+Sodium valproate (Epilim) and lamotrigine (Lamictal) may cause weight gain, but a regular exercise program may overcome this effect.
 Antiepileptic drug selection must consider individual concerns.

-Physical training appears to affect blood levels of certain AEDs.
-Thus, blood AED levels of people who have regular exercise programs should be monitored, especially in the first few months of training.
-Additionally, athletes who have epilepsy should avoid anabolic steroids because they may alter AED blood levels.
+Physical training appears to affect blood levels of some medications.
+Thus, blood antiepileptic medication levels of people who have regular exercise programs should be monitored, especially in the first few months of training or if seizure changes are noted.
+Additionally, athletes who have epilepsy should avoid anabolic steroids because they may affect epilepsy medication blood levels.

 Sports to undertake with caution

-While we recommend leading a normal life and not isolating yourself, it is important to consider your safety and the safety of others if you are thinking of participating in any of the below sports, particularly if your seizures aren't fully controlled.
+While we recommend leading a normal life and not isolating yourself, it is important to think about your safety and the safety of others if you are thinking of participating in any of the below sports, particularly if your seizures aren’t fully controlled.

 - Full-contact karate